joeypiccola/joeypiccola.github.io/_posts/2018-09-30-puppet-tasks-via-powershell.md

 den3-node-1.ad.piccola.us @{Enable_SMB1Protocol=True; Installed_SMB1Protocol=True}
 ```

 From here, lets modify our task parameters to disable SMBv1.
-We've changed out `action` param to `set` and also provided the `reboot` parameter with a value of `$true`.
-We want out systems to reboot so they take SMBv1 changes.
+We've changed our `action` param to `set` and also provided the `reboot` parameter with a value of `$true`.
+We want our systems to reboot so they take the SMBv1 changes.

 ```powershell